jbisits/QGTracerAdvection/README.md

 # QG tracer advection

-# NOTE: Passive tracer advection-diffusion has now been implemented in [`PassiveTracerFlows.jl`](https://github.com/FourierFlows/PassiveTracerFlows.jl) as of version 0.6.1. `PassiveTracerFlows.jl` will be maintained so I recommend you use it instead of this code repository which I am not maintaining.
+## NOTE: Passive tracer advection-diffusion using a turbulent flow has now been implemented in [`PassiveTracerFlows.jl`](https://github.com/FourierFlows/PassiveTracerFlows.jl) as of version 0.6.1. `PassiveTracerFlows.jl` will be maintained so I recommend you use it instead of this code repository which I am not maintaining.

 ## Passive tracer advection using quasigeostrophic flow